MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/secondary-users.md

 ```

-# Supported commands and examples
+## Supported commands and examples

- The MongoDB vCore  now supports Role-Based Access Control (RBAC) for secondary users with read and write privileges.
-This allows administrators to assign roles that grant access to secondary databases for essential read operations while protecting primary data integrity.
+ The MongoDB vCore  now supports Role-Based Access Control (RBAC) for secondary users with read and write privileges.This allows administrators to assign roles that grant access to secondary databases for essential read operations while protecting primary data integrity.

  > [!NOTE]
 >  You can use any of the MongoDB drivers or mongotools such as mongosh to perform these operations.